schappim/mBot-Gitbook/section-6-chapter-34-restoring-the-firmware.md

 If we click on buttons "Sprint" and "Buzz", now, the mBot should react by sprinting the wheels and making a beep, respectively.

-If we check the remote control, though, nothing much will happen and next we will see what to do in order to restore the factory default program so that your remote control can operate again.
+If we check the remote control, though, nothing much will happen and next we will see what to do in order to restore the factory default program so that the remote control can operate again.

 ### Questions